asimsedhain/Classroom-technology/README.md

 ![Preview Image](public/Preview01.png)

-Most of the information are locked for admin but anyone can preview the site and functionality by clicking on the "Preview" button.
+Most of the information is locked for admin but anyone can preview the site and functionality by clicking on the "Preview" button.

 The web app will create a report or preview room status depending on the drop down option and room location
 ![Preview Image](public/Preview02.png)